mnikpay/epiproteome-to-phenome/README.md

 If you are using a computing cluster, you can replace the bash command with an equillent command (e.g. sbatch) to submit jobs to cluster.

-The final script combines the findings and prepare the result file which describe the nature of association between biomarkers and the phenotype
+The final script combines the findings and prepare the result file which describe the nature of association between biomarkers and the phenotype.

 ```
 while read line; do echo $line;sbatch generate_output_p3.sh $line phenotype_name; done < probe.pairs
 ```

+Each row in the result file lists the association between a pair of biomarkers and the phenotype.
+The first column indicates methylation probe, send column is the phenotype ID and columns 3rd to 6th represent summary statistics from the Mendelian randomization test (B, SE, P and NSNPs).
+The content of remaining columns are similar to the previous columns except they describe the assocition between the protein probe and the phenotype.